How to make the Hot Santa Hat Wreath Craft

 Adding Your Decoration:

-Lastly, I added a store bought white pom-pom I got from JoAnn’s Fabrics to the top.
-Ran the pipe cleaner through the middle of it and then I twist tied it down to the frame so it wouldn’t come loose.
+Lastly, I added a store-bought white pom-pom I got from JoAnn’s Fabrics to the top.
+Ran the pipe cleaner that was left at the top of the frame through the middle of the pom-pom and then I twist tied it down to the frame so it wouldn’t come loose.

-I haven’t made a pom since I was in High School.
+Sorry, I haven’t made a pom-pom since I was in High School.
 I didn’t have time to figure it out again so I bought a package from JoAnn’s Fabrics.

 Completed Santa Hat Wreath